-On Tuesday, July 25, 2017, the Environment and Energy Subcommittees of the U.S. House of Representatives Committee on Science, Space and Technology held a joint hearing entitled, "Examining Advancements in Biofuels: Balancing Federal Research and Market Innovation."
-This post is the statement I delivered at the hearing.
+John DeCicco speaking before the U.S. House of Representatives Committee on Science, Space and Technology, where the Subcommittees on the Environment and on Energy held a joint hearing entitled "Examining Advancements in Biofuels: Balancing Federal Research and Market Innovation" on Tuesday, July 25, 2017.
+What follows is the statement delivered at the hearing.

 I wish to thank the chairs, ranking members and other members of the Committee and Subcommittees for the opportunity to testify.